atsushieno/aap-core/README.md

 AAP hosts can query AAP metadata resources from all the installed app packages, without instantiating those AAP services.

 - `<plugin>` element
-  - `manufacturer`: name of the plugin manufacturer or developer or whatever.
+  - `manufacturer` attribute: name of the plugin manufacturer or developer or whatever.
-  - `name`: name of the plugin.
+  - `name` attribute: name of the plugin.
-  - `plugin-id`: unique identifier string e.g. `9dc5d529-a0f9-4a69-843f-eb0a5ae44b72`.
+  - `plugin-id` attribute: unique identifier string e.g. `9dc5d529-a0f9-4a69-843f-eb0a5ae44b72`.
-  - `version`: version ID of the plugin.
+  - `version` attribute: version ID of the plugin.
-  - `category`: category of the plugin.
+  - `category` attribute: category of the plugin.
-  - `library`: native library file name that contains the plugin entrypoint
+  - `library` attribute: native library file name that contains the plugin entrypoint
-  - `entrypoint`: name of the entrypoint function name in the library.
+  - `entrypoint` attribute: name of the entrypoint function name in the library.
 If it is not specified, then `GetAndroidAudioPluginFactory` is used.
-  - `assets`: an asset directory which contains related resources.
+  - `assets` attribute: an asset directory which contains related resources.
 It is optional.
 Most of the plugins would contain additional resources though.
+- `<ports>` element - defines port group (can be nested)
+  - `name`: attribute: port group name.
+An `xs:NMTOKEN` in XML Schema datatypes is expected.
   - `<port>` element
-  - `name`: a name string.
-An `xs:NMTOKENS` in XML Schema datatypes is expected.
+    - `name` attribute: a name string.
+An `xs:NMTOKEN` in XML Schema datatypes is expected.
-  - `direction`: either `input` or `output`.
+    - `direction` attribute: either `input` or `output`.
-  - `content`: Can be anything, but `audio` and `midi` are recognized by standard AAP hosts.
+    - `content` attribute: Can be anything, but `audio` and `midi` are recognized by standard AAP hosts.

 `name` should be unique enough so that this standalone string can identify itself.
 An `xs:NMTOKENS` in XML Schema datatypes is expected (not `xs:NMTOKEN` because we accept `#x20`).